faiz-siddiqh/Automation-Framework-BookMyShow/README.md

 ## Contribute

-A lot of hard work,Planning and contribution .I would love to have your feedback and appreciation.
+A lot of hard work,Planning and manhours has been put for this development.I would love to have your feedback and appreciation.

 Kfasid@protonmail.com